-8. Does your system have a secure record-keeping system for both financial and non-financial records, with back-ups if feasible, that foster organization and efficiency, and that could be used to help protect against possible legal consequences in the future?
-Yes No 9.
-Does the system have a master list indicating how and where different types of documents (e.g., property deeds, operations data, customer records) are to be filed and kept?
-Yes No 10.
-How many people have served in the primary certified operator position in the past 10 years?
-1 2-3 4 or more 11.
-Do you have a back-up operator that can fill in if the primary operator is sick, takes a vacation, etc.?
-Yes No 12.
-Do you have a plan in case a key person can't work for an extended period of time, leaves or retires (e.g. do you have ways to retain institutional knowledge)?
-Yes No 13.
-Does the organization have clearly defined goals and are they consistent with customer needs and expectations?
-Yes No 14.
-Does the system have procedures in place to receive, document, and respond to customer complaints/questions in a timely fashion?
-Yes No 15.
-Are the customers satisfied with the quality of water and service the system provides?
-Yes No
+8. Does the system plan to have a master list indicating how and where different types of documents (e.g., property deeds, operations data, customer records) are to be filed and kept? ☐ Yes ☐ No 9.
+Do you have a back-up operator that can fill in if the primary operator is sick, takes a vacation, etc.? ☐ Yes ☐ No 10.
+Do you have a plan in case a key person can't work for an extended period of time, leaves or retires (e.g. do you have ways to retain institutional knowledge)? ☐ Yes ☐ No 11.
+Does the organization have clearly defined goals and are they consistent with customer needs and expectations? ☐ Yes ☐ No 12.
+Does the system have procedures in place to receive, document, and respond to customer complaints/questions in a timely fashion? ☐ Yes ☐ No 13.
+How will you measure if the customers satisfied with the quality of water and service the system provides? ☐ Yes ☐ No 14.
+If the system was purchased with deficiencies, is there a plan to bring the system in compliance with permit(s) and other state drinking water requirements? ☐ Yes ☐ No 15.
+Does your system have a complete, up-to-date written or electric plan (e.g., Water System Master Plan, Comprehensive System Facility Plan, Asset Management Plan, or other) that is actively used to operate and manage your water system? ☐ Yes ☐ No